Investigating aerosols as a way to reconcile K2-18 b JWST MIRI and NIRISS/NIRSpec observations

 When applying a free-chemistry retrieval to the MIRI LRS data, we are able to fit the larger spectral features.
 The log-evidence results in Table \ref{tab: miriret} indicate that the three most favored molecules are C$_2$H$_2$, H$_2$CO, and C$_2$H$_4$.
 These molecules have absorption bands that align with the apparent features in the MIRI LRS spectrum, as shown in Figure \ref{fig: miri_pec}, where the best-fit model is overplotted on the observations.
 The retrieved metallicity is significantly lower, with a maximum value of 4.42$^{+14.31}_{-4.06}$, compared to the value of 266 reported by \citet{Jaziri2025}.
 It is important to note that \citet{Jaziri2025} used a non-equilibrium chemical model.

 A retrieval using all molecules on the NIRISS SOSS/NIRSpec G395H data yields a metallicity of 40.56$^{+9.62}_{-13.35}$, demonstrating that, in our case, free-chemistry retrievals tend to bias metallicities toward lower values compared to non-equilibrium models.
-This bias arises from missing molecules, such as CO or N$_2$, that may be abundant but have no prominent spectral features, and therefore cannot be well-constrained in the retrieval.
-Nevertheless, the MIRI LRS retrievals tend to favor lower metallicity to increase the scale height, allowing better fits to the larger observed features.
-This conclusion is valid because CH$_4$ is the dominant gas.
+Following \citet{Welbanks2025}, this bias arises, at least in part, because we excluded from the retrieval certain species that may be abundant and influence the mean molecular weight but do not exhibit prominent spectral features, such as N$_2$, in order to improve computational efficiency.
+This effect is also seen in our results when comparing retrievals with the full set of molecules to those with the reduced set (see metallicities in Tables \ref{tab: miriret} and \ref{tab: nirret}).
+Nevertheless, the MIRI LRS retrievals, performed with the same setup as the NIRISS SOSS/NIRSpec G395H analysis and therefore directly comparable, tend to favor lower metallicity (from 40.56$^{+9.62}_{-13.35}$ to 4.42$^{+14.31}_{-4.06}$) to increase the scale height, allowing better fits to the larger observed features.

 These results are inconsistent with those from the NIRISS SOSS/NIRSpec G395H analysis and the non-equilibrium chemical model, both of which favor higher metallicity and a high CH$_4$ abundance, as seen in Figure \ref{fig: miri_pec}.